 Credit: Umut Toker

-Images and other media in the Multimedia in the News section of the NSF Multimedia Gallery are for use by the news media only.
-All other users must obtain permission from the image owner, listed in the credit above, before using the visual material.
+Images and other media in the Multimedia in the News section of the NSF Multimedia Gallery are not for use by the public without permission from the copyright owner listed in the credit.

 Videos credited to the National Science Foundation, an agency of the U.S. Government, may be distributed freely.
 However, some materials within the videos may be copyrighted.
 If you would like to use portions of NSF-produced programs in another product, please contact the Video Team in the Office of Legislative and Public Affairs at the National Science Foundation.

 Additional information about general usage can be found in Conditions.